liferay/liferay-docs/develop/tutorials/articles/290-configuration/01-making-apps-configurable/04-reading-configurations-portlet.markdown

+---
+header-id: reading-configuration-values-from-a-mvc-portlet
+---

-# Reading Configuration Values from a MVC Portlet [](id=reading-configuration-values-from-a-mvc-portlet)
+# Reading Configuration Values from a MVC Portlet

 It's very common to read configuration values from a portlet class or its JSPs.
 This tutorial shows how to add a configuration to the request and read it from